-As at 31 December 2019 and 31 December 2018, the Group's authorised share capital consisted of 100 ordinary registered shares with par value of EUR 1.000 each.
+As at 31 December 2020 and 31 December 2019, the Group's authorised share capital consisted of 100 ordinary registered shares with par value of EUR 1.000 each.
 All shares are fully paid-up.

 The Company's Articles of Association do not provide for any restrictions of shareholders' rights to shares or any derivative control rights.
 The Company has not issued any convertible securities, exchangeable securities or guarantee securities.
-As at 31 December 2019 and 31 December 2018, there were no unfulfilled acquisition rights or commitments to increase authorised share capital.
+As at 31 December 2020 and 31 December 2019, there were no unfulfilled acquisition rights or commitments to increase authorised share capital.

-commitments to increase authorised share capital.
 Pursuant to the Lithuanian and Latvian Law on Companies the shareholders' equity should not be lower than 50 per cent of the company's share capital registered in the Articles of Association.
-As at 31 December 2018, the parent company Civinity AB did comply with this requirement.

-At 31 of December 2018 not all the Group companies met this criteria.
-The Group companies in Latvia: CS Komercserviss SIA, ALG cleaning SIA, CS Apkope SIA, Labo Namu Agentūra SIA, Viens Rekins SIA, CS Renovacija SIA, VBS Serviss SIA, and in Lithuania: UAB "Klaipėdos bendrabutis", UAB "Ozo miestas", UAB "Kretingos būstas", UAB "Senamiesčio ūkis" breach this requirement.
+At 31 of December 2019 not all the Group companies met this criteria.
+At 31 of December 2019 Viens Rekins SIA, CS Renovacija SIA, VBS Serviss SIA, Birznieka projekti SIA, UAB "Ozo miestas", UAB "Kretingos būstas", UAB "Senamiesčio ūkis" breach this requirement.